EliJosephs/MATlab-NumericalMethods/README.md

  ## Bakhshali Method Square Root

- Calculates the square root of a number using the Bakhshali Method, which converges extremely fast.
+ Calculates the square root of a number using the Bakhshali Method, which converges very fast for an iterative method.